moondra2017/Neural-Networks-from-scratch/README.md

 # Neural-Networks-from-scratch
-Neural Networks with different algos on Mnist data
+Neural Networks with different algos on Mnist data (tests)